indie/qmec/README.md

 ... the fascinating shapes of a forest ecosystem, the distribution of not just classes, but orders of life and species and stars ...

-Some evolve, some revolve.
+    where some collapse.            where some evolve. some revolve, and some dissolve
-Some dissolve completely out of orbit.
+                      completely out of orbit.

 Bioremediation is one way to heal sick and suffering Earth systems.
-When humans with illusions of authority unleash toxic warfare upon the soils ...
+When humans with large illusions of authority unleash toxic warfare upon the soils, the ¨meshieset¨ networks already exist.

+hop_to:  [qmesh]_

+[qmesh]:CNNC.SCHEMA